2020 Nova Scotia attacks: Debert and Shubenacadie attacks

-Before 10:00, in Debert, Wortman performed two traffic stops on random cars, a few hundred metres apart, and killed their occupants.
-He was seen at 10:08 travelling through Debert and Onslow.
+Before 10:00, in Debert, Wortman performed two traffic stops on random cars a few hundred metres apart and killed their occupants.
+At 10:08, he was seen travelling through Debert and Onslow.
 In a tweet posted at 10:17, the RCMP for the first time warned the public that Wortman was impersonating a police officer and shared the photo of his vehicle.
 At the Onslow-Belmont fire hall (set up as a shelter for victims from Portapique), two RCMP officers mistook an emergency management officer for Wortman and opened fire without warning.
 They missed their target and continued their manhunt without checking on the occupants of the fire hall.
-Wortman was recorded on surveillance video passing through Truro at around 10:20, and then Millbrook First Nation at 10:25, where he briefly stopped in a parking lot to exchange his jacket for a reflective vest.
+Wortman was recorded on surveillance video passing through Truro at around 10:20, and then Millbrook First Nation at 10:25.
+He briefly stopped in a parking lot to exchange his jacket for a reflective vest.